Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Supplementing a Carnivore Diet

 If you are on a carnivore diet or are inclined to try the carnivore diet, you may benefit from supplementation.
-Here are the supplements I recommend on a carnivore diet.
+Here are the supplements I recommend for a carnivore diet.

 I recommend the Grass Fed Beef Organ Complex.
 This is a good substitute for not eating organ meats, which offer some tremendous health benefits.